Best Semi-Transparent Deck Stain Reviews 2025 4.8/5 (43)

-Hi, I am Scott Paul, a leading exterior restoration contractor and business owner with over 30 years of experience in exterior deck staining.
-My reviews for semi-transparent wood stains and help tips are based on my history as a wood restoration contractor and actual hands-on testing, all designed to present you with the top product choices.
+Hi, I’m Scott Paul, an exterior restoration contractor and business owner with over 30 years of experience specializing in exterior deck staining.
+My reviews on semi-transparent wood stains and helpful tips are backed by years of hands-on testing and my expertise in wood restoration.
+I’m here to guide you to the best product choices based on real-world performance.
 See here for more info about me.

 My Best Semi-Transparent Deck Stains

-Whether you’re getting ready to redo an existing deck or looking for the perfect semi-transparent stain for a new addition to your home, choosing the right product can significantly impact your stain’s durability and long-term appeal.
-In this guide, I compare the best semi-transparent deck stains of 2024 and answer some commonly asked questions to help you select the right stain for your needs.
+Whether you’re prepping an existing deck for a refresh or picking the ideal semi-transparent stain for a new addition to your home, selecting the right product is crucial for both durability and long-term visual appeal.
+In this guide, I’ll walk you through the best semi-transparent stains of 2025 and answer some common questions to help you make the best choice for your project.

 1. VOC Laws Determine What Stain Can be Used